lemmego/migration/README.md

 ## Credits

-This package is an enhancement of this blog post by Praveen: https://techinscribed.com/create-db-migrations-tool-in-go-from-scratch/
+This package is an enhancement and modification of this blog post by Praveen: https://techinscribed.com/create-db-migrations-tool-in-go-from-scratch/

 ## Contributing